tokamak-network/ton-staking-v2/docs/en/ton-staking-v2.md

 ## DepositManagerV1_1

 - Basic understanding
-    - In the case of Layer2Candidate, it supports the function (withdrawAndDepositL2) that allows you to withdraw tons staking and deposit to Layer 2 at the same time.
+    - In the case of CandidateAddOn, it supports the function (withdrawAndDepositL2) that allows you to withdraw tons staking and deposit to Layer 2 at the same time.
 In this case, the money is withdrawn immediately without delay and deposited in L2.
-    - An error occurs when requesting the withdrawAndDepositL2 function from a layer other than Layer2Candidate.
+    - An error occurs when requesting the withdrawAndDepositL2 function from a layer other than CandidateAddOn.
     - Didn't change the existing logic in DepositManagerProxy as is and add only the withdrawAndDepositL2 function.

 - Storage